-As of December 31, 2022, our cash and cash equivalents and restricted cash decreased by 40.7%, or \$10.4 million, to \$15.2 million from \$25.6 million as of December 31, 2021.
+Cash and cash equivalents was \$7.7 million at December 31, 2023, as compared to \$13.8 million as of December 31, 2022.
+The current portion of restricted cash was \$0.9 million at December 31, 2023 and 2022.
 The Company is required to restrict cash for (i) direct selling insurance premiums and credit card sales in the Republic of Korea; (ii) reserve on credit card sales in the United States and Canada; and (iii) Australia building lease collateral.
-The current portion of restricted cash at each of December 31, 2022 and 2021 was \$0.9 million.
-Fluctuations in currency rates produced a decrease of \$2.4 million in cash and cash equivalents in 2022 as compared to a decrease of \$2.7 million in 2021.
+Fluctuations in currency rates produced a decrease of \$0.8 million in cash and cash equivalents in 2023.

 Our principal use of cash is to pay for operating expenses, including commissions and incentives, capital assets, inventory purchases, and periodic cash dividends.
-We fund our business objectives, operations, and expansion of our operations through net cash flows from operations rather than incurring long-term debt.
+We have historically funded our business objectives, operations, and expansion of our operations through net cash flows from operations rather than incurring long-term debt.